Brewers vs. Cubs Player Props Betting Odds

 Santana Stats

-- Santana has picked up at least one hit in eight straight games.
-During his last 10 games he is batting .282 with three doubles, two home runs, six walks and eight RBI.
+- Santana brings an eight-game streak with at least one hit into this one.
+In his last 10 outings he is hitting .282 with three doubles, two home runs, six walks and eight RBI.

 Santana Recent Games